cburschka/modod/README-dtd.txt

               [-wes]
               files [files ...]

-This tool takes a list of XMLfiles and computes a DTD.
+This tool takes a list of XML files and computes a DTD.

 positional arguments:
   files                 the XML file(s) from which the element type